typelevel/Laika/docs/customizing-laika/parsing-rendering.md

 For this reason it is always best to copy the parser configuration over to the Render API:

-    val parser = Parse.as(Markdown).strict
+    val parser = Parser.of(Markdown).strict.build

-    val doc = parse.fromFile("foo.md")
+    val renderer = Renderer.of(HTML).withConfig(parser.config).build

-    Render.as(HTML).withConfig(parser.config).toFile("hello.html")

 For the sake of brevity we omit this detail from the following examples.

 ### Rendering a Single Document

-Rendering to a file:
+Rendering as a string:

     // obtained from a parse step or created programmatically val doc: Document = ...

-    Render as HTML from doc toFile "hello.html"

-Or to obtain the HTML as a string:

-    val html = Render as HTML from doc toString
+    val res: String = renderer.render(doc)

 ### Rendering an Entire Directory as HTML

+Like for the Parser and Transformer APIs, you need to specify the `ExecutionContexts` to use for blocking IO and parallel processing:

+    implicit val processingContext: ContextShift[IO] =
+      IO.contextShift(ExecutionContext.global)

+    val blockingContext: ContextShift[IO] =
+      IO.contextShift(ExecutionContext.fromExecutor(Executors.newCachedThreadPool()))

+You can then obtain a tree instance from a parser:

-    // obtained from a parse step or created programmatically val tree: DocumentTree = ...
+    // obtained from a parse step or created programmatically val tree: DocumentTreeRoot = ???

-    Render as HTML from tree toDirectory "path/to/target"
+    val op: IO[Unit] = laika.io.Parallel(Renderer.of(HTML))
+      .build(processingContext, blockingContext)
+      .from(tree)
+      .toDirectory("target")
+      .render

 The `target` directory is expected to exist, while any required subdirectories will be automatically created during rendering.
 There will be one HTML file for each input file in the same directory layout.